Skip to content

 • Reproducible builds alone is Nix.
 Useful, hard to integrate into services on non-NixOS hosts.

 • Multi-backend alone is Ansible.
-The deploy is a script; the next run can drift; reverting requires reasoning, not flipping a pointer.
+The deploy is a script, the next run can drift, and reverting requires reasoning backward through whatever changed, without the atomic pointer that makes rollback constant-time.